Turrican II: The Final Fight

-Turrican II: The Final Fight is the second game of the Turrican series.
-The game, developed by Factor 5 was published in 1991 for the Amiga.
+Turrican II: The Final Fight is a run and gun video game developed by Factor 5 and published by Rainbow Arts in 1991 for the Amiga.
 This version was finished before the Commodore 64 version, but designer Manfred Trenz cites the C64 version as the original.
 Turrican II was also released for the CDTV, Atari ST, Amstrad CPC, and ZX Spectrum, and later for MS-DOS, and also for the Mega Drive/Genesis, and Game Boy rebranded as Universal Soldier.

 The Amiga version of Turrican II along with Turrican, Super Turrican and Mega Turrican were re-released on the PlayStation 4 and Nintendo Switch in 2020 to commemorate the 30th anniversary of the original game, under the name Turrican Flashback.